 A kind of fable, the film is the story of a cat who ends up on a boat with some other animals raveling across the world during a flood.
 It’s a tale of life on a grand scale told without dialog.

 This is a a grand adventure.
 Set somewhere else at some other time and place where people are no longer around the film creates a world where anything is possible.
-Animals that should be together are.
+Animals that shouldn't be together are.
 There are references to places here on earth, but nothing concrete.
 There are some magical creatures, and fantastic turns but it all makes absolute perfect emotional sense.

 I know that everyone is going to have their say about the film.
 Countless podcasts and You Tube videos explaining a film that doesn’t have to be explained, but simply experienced, will be popping up soon.
 That we live in a time where everyone has to put out pieces where they explain what the director meant, or more likely saying how their take is the only right one, is a sad one.
 Everyone should be able to have the film mean what ever they want it to mean.
 FLOW needs to thrive however it thrives in the hearts of everyone who sees it.